CondeNast/recipe_plugin/README.markdown

 * Support for labels in instructions
 * Support for images images in ingredients and instrutions
 * Support for hyperlinks in summary, ingredients and instructions
+* Removal of "\" characters introduced by older WordPress DB encodings

 Features that will be added in upcoming versions of the ZipList Recipe Plugin
 -----------------------------------------------------------------------------